WOW counties: Electoral history

 2024 United States presidential election in the WOW counties by municipality.
 Notably, Kamala Harris became the first Democrat to win a municipality in more than one of the counties in decades.
 Harris won the communities of Cedarburg, Thiensville, and Elm Grove, with significant gains in areas bordering Milwaukee.

 The WOW counties, both individually and as a collective, have voted for 20 of the 21 most recent Republican presidential campaigns, and in the most recent election that the Democratic Party took the region, Barry Goldwater lost by about 6.5% in an election where he lost Wisconsin by a margin of roughly 24.3%.
-The WOW counties have become less red in recent elections, but are still reliably Republican.

 Democratic presidential nominee Kamala Harris won 38.69% of the vote in the WOW counties in 2024, the highest percentage since 1976, despite losing both Wisconsin and the 2024 United States presidential election.
 Notably, the WOW counties and Door County were the only Wisconsin counties to swing towards Democrats in 2024 in Wisconsin.

-In the concurrent 2024 United States Senate election in Wisconsin, even as the rest of the state’s counties shifted rightward from 2018, Ozaukee and Waukesha counties shifted leftward.
-This may have been decisive, as incumbent Democrat Tammy Baldwin won by less than 1%, down from 10% in 2018.
-Harris and Baldwin won about 39% in Waukesha County, keeping their Republican opponents under 60%.
-In Ozaukee County, Harris won 44% and Baldwin 43%, some of the best results in its history.